AladdinGh/MBTI_Data_Collector/README.md

 ***Tests :***<br>
      * Googletest is used to test this application.
-In order to execute the tests, run runtests found under /tests.<br>
+In order to execute the tests, run runtests found under /tests.<br><br>

-     * There are 4 tests : 2 to test the presence of LZ4 file trigger (the case where the user gives a right and wrong paths) and 2 to test the correctness of the data_to_compress.txt file
+     * There are 4 tests : 2 to test the presence of LZ4 file trigger (the case where the user gives a right and wrong paths) and 2 to test the correctness of the data_to_compress.txt file. <br><br>

+     * if you want to recompile the tests : under /tests build the binary with cmake CMakeLists.txt and then make